-Until recently, the Carli Fence site was an eyesore for users of the Somerville Community Path between Davis Square and Willow Avenue.
-A dilapidated, one-story warehouse structure and series of garages faced the path, surrounded by a rusty chain-link fence.
-The property was sold in 2009, and the new owner prepared redevelopment plans and concept designs that were presented for neighborhood feedback.
-Abutters and other community members emphasized the need for the site to connect to the public Community Path.
+Until recently, the Carli Fence site was an eyesore for users of the Somerville Community Path between Davis Square and Willow Street.
+A dilapidated, one-story warehouse structure and series of garages faced the path, vestiges of the former Arlington Branch railroad, surrounded by a rusty chain-link fence.
+The site was sold in 2009, and the new owner prepared redevelopment plans and design concepts were presented for neighborhood feedback.
+Tyhe participants emphasized the need for the site connect to the public Community Path.
 The final project plan included seven residential units, structured parking, and a small office space.

 Today, the redevelopment is complete, and the first residential units have been occupied.
-The new building is oriented toward the Community Path, with an engaging facade, a second-story deck, and a large garden facing the path.
+The new building is oriented toward the path, with an engaging facade, a second-story deck, and a large gardenall facing the public way.
 Views from Newberne Street and Willow Avenue are equally attractive.